blueardour/blueardour.github.io/_posts/blogs/2019-4-16-secure-boot.md

 [https://wiki.ubuntu.com/UEFI/SecureBoot](https://wiki.ubuntu.com/UEFI/SecureBoot)

-# Option meaning in the BISO
+# Option meaning in the BIOS
-When secure boot is enable in the BISO, there are some options to be choosen, such as 'PK', "MOK".
+When secure boot is enable in the BIOS, there are some options to be choosen, such as 'PK', "MOK".
 At first I don't know their meaning and also don't know how to configure.
 Then I found this post useful. [https://zhuanlan.zhihu.com/p/25279889](https://zhuanlan.zhihu.com/p/25279889)

-# Relationship bewteen UEFI, BISO and secure boot
+# Relationship bewteen UEFI, BIOS and secure boot

 I found these posts useful.